About Potter County

 - Online case searches may be available through private vendors or limited county systems, though full online access varies by court.

-Potter County Clerk, located at 501 South Fillmore Street, Suite 200, maintains official court records and can be reached for Court records can be searched in person at the County Clerk's office during business hours, and some case information may be available through Potter County's website.
+Potter County Clerk, located at 501 South Fillmore Street, Suite 200, maintains official court records and can be contacted through the office’s website.
+Court records can be searched in person at the County Clerk's office during business hours, and some case information may be available through Potter County's website.
 Under Texas Government Code Section 552.001 et seq. (the Public Information Act), most court records are public unless sealed by court order or protected by specific confidentiality provisions.

 The Texas Rules of Civil Procedure and Texas Government Code Chapter 51 govern public access to court records in Texas.
 Probate matters are handled through the County Courts at Law, and probate records are maintained by the County Clerk's office.